-Faculty meetings are scheduled on first Friday of each month, unless parents are otherwise notified.
-All children will be dismissed at 11:45am on these days.
+Faculty meetings are scheduled monthly as listed on the yearly calendar.
+All children will be dismissed at 12:00 noon on these days and the after school program will be in session on those days.

 Field Trips

 Field trips must serve an educational purpose and their value should be an integral part of the school's instructional program.
 They broaden the students' educational experiences.
 Field trips are privileges given to students; no student has a right to a field trip.